Lewis-Stuart-11/Atari-Deep-Reinforcement-Learning-Agent/README.md

 * Environment handler- handles the transmission of states and actions between the GYM environment and the agent.
 Depending on the game, certain pre-processing techniques (condensing, state manipulation, colour correction) are performed on the state returned by the GYM environment before being returned to the agent
+* Policy- contains all the neural networks, QValues and policy gradient objects needed to optimise the agent
 * Replay memory- stores all experiences currently undertaken by the agent and returns these in batches to optimise the agent's performance
 * Results handler- accepts all results given to the agent and plots these for the user in appropriate graphs as well as saving the final results to an Excel file
 * Optimal game parameters- stores all the parameters for each set game, which are used when training the agent for a given game, and verifies each parameter